 Single broadband network is 'right step' for Italy, Vivendi says

-MILAN, Aug 23 (Reuters) - Creating a single broadband network is "the right step" to take in Italy, Telecom Italia TLIT.MI's investor Vivendi VIV.PA said on Tuesday.
+MILAN, Aug 23 (Reuters) - Creating a single broadband network is "the right step" for Italy, Telecom Italia'sTLIT.MI(TIM)biggest investor Vivendi VIV.PA said on Tuesday.

-"It has taken many years, but now we can be at a turning point ... we want to be proactive to create the single network and we are doing everything we can to make this happen," Vivendi Chief Executive Arnaud de Puyfontaine said, speaking at a conference in Rimini.
+"It has taken many years, but now we can be at a turning point," Vivendi Chief Executive Arnaud de Puyfontaine said at a conference in Rimini."We want to be proactive to create the single network."

+Under new TIM CEO Pietro Labriola, the Italian phone group is overhauling its business by ceding control of its landline grid to Italian state lender CDP to raise cash and cut debt.

+CDP would merge TIM's network assets with those of smaller rival Open Fiber to create a single broadband network.

 ((francesca.landini@thomsonreuters.com; +39 02 66129437; Reuters Messaging: reutersitaly.thomsonreuters@reuters.net))